erickcaycho/retoapp/README.md

-# retoapp
+# rotation matrix app
-Reto App matriz rotación
+App to rotate matrix 90 degrees and 180 degrees.
+That was a recruiting challenge